yiwen-luo/Gift-Crowd-Legacy/README.md

 ###Updated
-The project is re-write in Python, which can be found in [this repository] (https://github.com/caoy11/GiftCrowd).
+The project is re-written in Python, which can be found in [this repository] (https://github.com/caoy11/GiftCrowd).

 ###Legacy